A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-The rest of the paper is organized as follows. \secref{motivation} motivates the problem by examining Cilk Plus, the system that \NUMAWS is based on.
+\punt{ The rest of the paper is organized as follows. \secref{motivation} motivates the problem by examining Cilk Plus, the system that \NUMAWS is based on.
 We show that Cilk Plus is work efficient but can fail to scale due to work inflation. \secrefs{numaws}{eval} present the system, its analysis, and evaluation.
-Finally, \secref{related} discusses prior work on NUMA-aware task parallel platforms and why they failed to satisfy our desired goals. \secput{motivation}{Prelim: Work Stealing in Cilk Plus}
+Finally, \secref{related} discusses prior work on NUMA-aware task parallel platforms and why they failed to satisfy our desired goals. } \secput{motivation}{Preliminaries: Work Stealing in Cilk Plus}

 Our prototype implementation of \NUMAWS extends Intel Cilk Plus~\cite{IntelCilkPlus13}, which implements the classic work stealing algorithm.
 The engineering of Cilk Plus also follows the work-first principle.
 In this section, we review the implementation of Cilk Plus and examine its work efficiency to demonstrate the benefit of the work-first principle.
-Next, we examine the work inflation of multiple benchmarks running on Cilk Plus to motivate the need for a NUMA-aware work efficient runtime.
+Next, we examine the work inflation of multiple benchmarks running on Cilk Plus to motivate the need for a NUMA-aware work-efficient runtime.

-\paragraph{The language model.} In Cilk Plus, logical parallelism is specified using two parallel primitives: \spawn and \sync.\footnote{Other concurrency platforms contain similar constructs for creating task parallelism, though the syntax may differ slightly.} When a function $F$ \defn{spawns} another function $G$ (invoking $G$ with the keyword \spawn), the continuation of $F$ (statements after the \spawn call) may potentially execute in parallel with $G$.
+\paragraph{The language model.} Cilk Plus extends C/C++ with two parallel primitives: \spawn and \sync.\footnote{A third keyword \cilkfor exists, which specifies that the iterations for a given loop can be executed in parallel; it is syntactic sugar that compiles down to binary spawning of iterations using \spawn and \sync.
+Other concurrency platforms contain similar constructs with similar semantics, though the syntax may differ slightly.} When a function $F$ \defn{spawns} another function $G$ (invoking $G$ with the keyword \spawn), the \defn{continuation} of $F$, i.e., statements after the \spawn call, may execute in parallel with $G$.
 The keyword \sync specifies that control cannot pass beyond the \sync statement until all previously spawned children within the enclosing function have returned.
-Finally, the keyword \cilkfor specifies that the iterations for a given loop can be executed in parallel, but it can be viewed as a syntactic sugar that compiles down to binary spawning of iteration space using \spawn and \sync.

 These keywords denote the \emph{logical} parallelism of the computation.
 When $F$ spawns $G$, $G$ may or may not execute in parallel with the continuation of $F$, depending on the hardware resource available during execution.
-How the \emph{actual} parallelism is realized depends on the scheduler.